publu/QIPs/contents/Templates/new-asset-template.md

 created: <date created on, in ISO 8601 (yyyy-mm-dd) format>
 ---

-note update the following for your proposal draft:
+note: update the following for your proposal draft:
-* qip: To be Assigned
+* qip: "To be Assigned"
 * author name: <a list of the author's or authors' name(s) and/or username(s), or name(s) and email(s), e.g. (use with the parentheses or triangular brackets): FirstName LastName (@GitHubUsername), FirstName LastName <foo@bar.com>, FirstName (@GitHubUsername) and GitHubUsername (@GitHubUsername)>
-* title
+* title: "Your title"

 ### Summary